 President & CEO

-Steve Salem joined the Cal Ripken, Sr. Foundation as its Executive Director in March of 2006.
-In this capacity Steve has helped to build the Cal Ripken, Sr. Foundation into a truly impactful national organization.
-He has overseen the development of a significantly expanded National Board of Directors; the growth of the organization staff infrastructure; the creation of a broad program direction including the development of the CRSF National Youth Development Park initiative; and the creation of a sustainable, comprehensive resource development plan.
+President and CEO of the Cal Ripken, Sr. Foundation, Steve Salem, joined the Foundation as Executive Director in March 2006.
+Steve has helped to build the Foundation into a truly impactful national organization that impacts over 1.2 million at-risk youth in underserved communities across the country.
+He has overseen the development of a significantly expanded National Board of Directors; the growth of the organization staff infrastructure; the creation of a broad program direction including the development of the Foundation's national Youth Development Park initiative; and the formation of a sustainable, comprehensive resource development plan.

 In his volunteer capacity, Steve serves on the Board of Directors of the Mystic Aquarium and Institute for Research in Mystic, CT, and Super Leaders, an organization founded by the NFL Alumni Association that provides a school-based youth leadership and mentoring program for at-risk middle and senior high school students in the Washington, D.C. area.
 Steve is also on the national Policy Board of the National Center for Missing & Exploited Children, the nation’s leading youth safety organization.